-African art > African mask > Bembe mask
+African art > African mask, tribal art, primitive art > Alunga mask

 Watch the video

-Ethnicity Bembe is a Luba branch that would have left the Congo in the 18th century.
-Their society and artistic tendencies are marked by the influence of their neighbors from the Lake Tanganyika region, the Lega, the Buyu, etc..
+The Bembe ethnic group is a Luba branch that is said to have left the Congo in the 18th century.
+Their society and artistic tendencies are marked by the influence of their neighbors from the Lake Tanganyika region, the Lega, the Buyu, etc.

-Indeed, like the Lega, the Bembe had an association bwami responsible for initiation and structuring the society but while the bwami was exclusive among the Lega, other associations coexisted among the Bembe.
+Indeed, like the Lega, the Bembe had a bwami association responsible for initiation and structuring the society but while the bwami was exclusive among the Lega, other associations coexisted among the Bembe.

 This item is sold with its certificate of authenticity